Is the New Klymit Sleeping Pad Worth the Upgrade?

 The 75D is thicker which is better for protecting the sleeping pad from punctures, but is unnecessary on the top of the sleeping pad where it's not as prone to damage.
 By cutting the material down to 30D, Klymit was able to reduce the weight of the pad by about 10%.

-Things We Don't Like About the V2
+Things I Didn't Like About the V2

 Both of these Klymit sleeping pads have an R value of 1.3 which is very low.
 Because the R value is so low, this pad should only be used for 3 season backpacking.
 I would never use this pad in the winter without putting an additional pad underneath it.
 If you're looking for a sleeping pad that you can also use during the winter I'd recommend something with at least an R value of 4.0.